Lavesson/t-bench/README.md

 	using TBench::Benchmarks;

 	int main() {
-		// Call Suite::AddBenchmark to create a benchmark
+		// Call Suite::AddBenchmark to create a benchmark.
+The first param
-		// The first param is the name, the second is a
+		// is the name, the second is a function to use when producing
-		// function to use when producing output.
-The rest of the
-		// params are test cases:
+		// output.
+The rest of the params are test cases:
 		Suite::AddBenchmark("My first benchmark", TBench::TotalTime,
 			[]{ std::this_thread::sleep_for(std::chrono::seconds(2)); },
 			[]{ std::this_thread::sleep_for(std::chrono::seconds(3)); }
 		);

 		// Will output 5000 ms as total time:
 		Suite::Run("My first benchmark");